A combinatorial model for the decomposition of multivariate polynomial rings as $S_n$-modules

 \begin{proof} The ring of $S_n$ invariants of $\CC[X_{n \times m}; \Theta_{n \times m'}]$ are clearly spanned by the monomial symmetric polynomials since they are the $S_n$ orbits of a single monomial in the polynomial ring.
 This basis is indexed by the super multiset partitions with length less than or equal to $n$.

-Consider the power sum symmetric function indexed by a super multiset partition and order the monomials $m < m'$ if the number of distinct first indices in $m'$ is greater than the number of distinct first indices in $m$ and if that quantity is equal, then order them with some other monomial order (it doesn't particularly matter which order is used).
+Consider the power sum symmetric function indexed by a super multiset partition and order the monomials using reverse lexicographic order where the Grassmannian variables are larger than the commutative variables.
 It follows that $p_\pi = c_\pi m_\pi$ plus terms which are smaller with respect to this order.
 Therefore the set $\{ p_\pi \}$ with $\ell(\pi) \leq n$ also spans the same space and is linearly independent. \end{proof}

 Let ${\bf q} = q_1, q_2, \ldots, q_m$ be a commuting set of variables and ${\bf z} = z_1, z_2, \ldots, z_{m'}$ be an anticommuting set of variables.
 Define the following generating functions for the generators